 • Perform direct patient care duties.

-• Examines, diagnoses and treats Pediatric patients of all ages.
+• Examines, diagnoses and treats patients of all ages.

-• Referral of Pediatric patients that require services beyond the services that are offered at NTACHC.
+• Referral of patients that require services beyond the services that are offered at NTACHC

 • From time to time, provide in-service training for staff in selected topics as deemed necessary by the CMO.